LizardByte/Sunshine/docs/source/about/guides/linux.rst

 	Be very careful of messing this config up.

 .. warning::
-	IF YOU MAKE A TYPO, YOU LOSE THE ABILITY TO USE SUDO.
+	If you make a typo, *YOU LOSE THE ABILITY TO USE SUDO*.
 Fortunately, your system is not borked, you will need to login as root to fix the config.
+You may want to setup a backup user / SSH into the host as root to fix the config if this happens.
+Otherwise you will need to plug your machine back into a monitor and login as root to fix this.
+To enable root login over SSH edit your SSHD config, and add ``PermitRootLogin yes``, and restart the SSH server.

+Replace ``<user>`` with your user:

 .. code-block::